-WSO2 Data Analytics Server 3.0.0 combines real-time, batch, interactive, and predictive (via machine learning) analysis of data into one integrated platform to support the multiple demands of Internet of Things (IoT) solutions, as well as mobile and Web apps as illustrated by the image below.
+WSO2 Data Analytics Server (DAS) listens to a constant stream of events that represents the transactions and activities of an enterprise from different sources, processes them in real time and communicates the results in a variety of interfaces.
+This allows organisations to respond quickly to their environments, thus gaining an advantage over their competitors.
+In addition, WSO2 DAS combines real-time analytics with batch (equipped with incremental processing), interactive and predictive (via machine learning) analysis of data into one integrated platform to support the multiple demands of Internet of Things (IoT) solutions, as well as mobile and Web apps as illustrated by the image below.

 As a part of WSO2’s analytics platform, WSO2 DAS introduces a single solution with the ability to build systems and applications that collect and analyze both realtime and persisted, data and communicate the results.
 It is designed to treat millions of events per second, and is therefore capable to handle Big Data volumes and Internet of Things projects.